aaronsdevera/whoip/README.md

 ![Example Map](viz/README.png?raw=true "Example Map")

 ## What it does
-Reveal the identities and locations of the IP addresses that your connection is traveling through.
-Attach a listfile of IPs, or perform a traceroute on a domain (eg. 'google.com')
+whoip reveals the identities and locations of the IP addresses that your connection is traveling through.
+Attach a listfile of IPs, or perform a traceroute on a domain (eg. 'google.com').

 ## Usage
 ```